ID

 • [Type!] / [ID!] opt-in admission (e.g. on tables with no RLS policy).
 May be revisited as a separate Backlog item if a concrete user case emerges; until then the wrapper rule stays uniformly nullable.

 • ON CONFLICT DO NOTHING semantics on INSERT (currently not expressible on the model; will be a separate Backlog item when added).
-When it lands, the conflict UK is in the input by construction and the existing VALUES-JOIN path covers it; R242 leaves the door open.
+When it lands, the conflict UK is in the input by construction and R305’s re-fetch VALUES-join path covers it; R242 leaves the door open.

 • The R12 errors-channel composition for per-row reason codes.
 R242 makes the slot null-representable; R12 already composes structurally with the carrier types.